Commercial food waste collection

 • Improved service and reliability

-Environmental benefits of commercial food waste disposal
+Benefits of commercial food waste collections

 Food waste disposed of in general waste ends up in a landfill where it decomposes in such a way that it produces methane, a highly potent greenhouse gas.
-Methane is estimated to have 25x the warming power of carbon dioxide when present in the atmosphere.
+Methane is estimated to have 25x the warming power of carbon dioxide when present in the atmosphere

 There are over 100 operational anaerobic digestion plants in the UK that utilise food waste as fuel to produce green biogas.
 This biogas will be a necessary substitute for natural gas (a fossil fuel) in the UK’s transition to a carbon-neutral economy.